chaoslawful/ccard-lib/README.md

 	scons test

-Default the ccard-lib will be installed at "/usr/local/lib", if you want to change the install directory please replace the "libdir" that in SConsturc file by your target directory.
+By default ccard-lib will be installed at `/usr/local/lib`, if you want to change the install directory please replace the "libdir" setting in `SConsturct` file with your target directory.

 ### Building as PHP Extension

-The follow command will build ccard-lib as php extension:
+The following command will build and install card-lib PHP extension:

 	scons install-php

-We use [swig](http://www.swig.org) to generate php extension, please install it before run this command.
+[SWIG](http://www.swig.org) is used to generate PHP extension, please install it before run this command.

 ### Uninstall

-If you want to uninstall ccard-lib from your system, use this commands:
+If you want to uninstall ccard-lib from your system, use the following
+commands:

 	scons -c install-php
 	scons -c install

 ## Examples

-Please see test cases in subdirectory [t/](https://github.com/chaoslawful/ccard-lib/tree/master/t) to know how to use ccard-lib.
+See test-cases in subdirectory [t/](https://github.com/chaoslawful/ccard-lib/tree/master/t) to learn how to use ccard-lib.

 ## For Developers

 Source codes should always be formatted before committing by running script `util/indent-src` in top-dir.
-It utilized [astyle](http://astyle.sourceforge.net/) to do the job, so you should install this tool first. **Make sure you install astyle v2.03 or later**, as the indenting result differs from previous version ([see
+It utilized [astyle](http://astyle.sourceforge.net/) to do the job, so you probably want to install it first. **Make sure you install astyle v2.03 or later**, as the indenting result differs from previous versions ([see
 		here](http://astyle.sourceforge.net/news.html) for details)

 ## Reference